 Employees complete a request for tuition waiver through MyNMSU each semester this benefit is to be used.
 Online submission is available each session 10 calendar days prior to the start of classes.
 The deadline for submission is August 1st for Summer, November 1st for Fall and April 1st for Spring.
 Students awarded the Lottery Scholarship will not be eligible for this benefit.

-Students must be enrolled in undergraduate courses (eligible for undergraduate tuition) on the main campus or any one of the community colleges.
+Students must be admitted as an undergraduate student (eligible for undergraduate tuition) on the main campus or any one of the community colleges.
 Courses eligible for a grade will be counted; audited courses and challenged credits will be excluded.
 If a student is enrolled at both the main campus and a branch campus community college the tuition will be pro-rated.